Table of Contents

 When applying for a small business loan, you will likely need to present information about your business, financial statements for you and your business (such as profit and loss statements, tax returns, and bank account statements), and also explain how you plan to use the loan.

-2. Equipment Loan
+2. Equipment Loans

 Business equipment loans are specifically for equipment purchases.
 You can get an equipment loan from a traditional bank, an online lender, or an equipment financing and leasing company.

-In some cases, you must make a down payment, typically of 10% to 20% of the purchase price.
+In some cases, you must make a down payment, typically 10% to 20% of the purchase price.
 The lender then covers the rest of the cost of the equipment.
 Each month, you pay the lender a portion of the purchase price (plus interest) until you’ve paid for the item in full.

 Because equipment loans are secured with the equipment you are purchasing (which lowers risk for the lender), approval and funding take place relatively quickly.
 Even startups are often able to qualify for equipment loans.
 There are also ways to get equipment financing with poor credit, such as offering additional collateral or increasing your down payment.

-Recommended: Small Business Loans Felony Convictions
+Recommended: Small Business Loans for People With Felony Convictions

 3. Business Credit Cards